CodeSleeve/asset-pipeline/README.md

   ));
 ```

-Run the `artisan` command from the Terminal for the `generate:assets` command.
+Run the `artisan` command from the Terminal for the `assets:generate` command.

 ```php
     php artisan assets:generate